 Differences between the toolsets

-Due to differences in platform and library support, the development experience for apps that use a Windows XP platform toolset is not as complete as for apps that use the default Visual Studio platform toolset.
+Because of differences in platform and library support, the development experience for apps that use a Windows XP platform toolset isn't as complete as for apps that use the default Visual Studio platform toolset.

 C++ language features

 Only C++ language features implemented in Visual Studio 2012 are supported in apps that use the v110_xp platform toolset.
 Only C++ language features implemented in Visual Studio 2013 are supported in apps that use the v120_xp platform toolset.
 Only C++ language features implemented in Visual Studio 2015 are supported in apps that use the v140_xp platform toolset.
+Only C++ language features implemented in Visual Studio 2017 are supported in apps that use the v141_xp platform toolset.
 Visual Studio uses the corresponding compiler when it builds using the older platform toolsets.
 Use the most recent Windows XP platform toolset to take advantage of additional C++ language features implemented in that version of the compiler.

 Remote Tools for Visual Studio doesn't support remote debugging on Windows XP or Windows Server 2003.
-To debug an app when it's running on Windows XP or Windows Server 2003, you can use a debugger from an older version of Visual Studio to debug it locally or remotely.
-This resembles the experience of debugging an app on Windows Vista, which is a runtime target of the platform toolset, but not a remote debugging target.
+To debug an app locally or remotely on Windows XP or Windows Server 2003, use a debugger from an older version of Visual Studio.
+It's similar to debugging an app on Windows Vista, which is a runtime target of the platform toolset, but not a remote debugging target.

 The Windows XP platform toolsets don't support static analysis because the SAL annotations for the Windows 7 SDK and the runtime libraries are incompatible.
-When you want to perform static analysis on an app that supports Windows XP or Windows Server 2003, you can temporarily switch the solution to target the default platform toolset to perform the analysis, and then switch back to the Windows XP platform toolset to build the app.
+You can still perform static analysis on an app that supports Windows XP or Windows Server 2003.
+Temporarily switch the solution to target the default platform toolset for the analysis, and then switch back to the Windows XP platform toolset to build the app.

 Debugging of DirectX graphics

-Because the Graphics Debugger does not support the Direct3D 9 API, it cannot be used to debug apps that use Direct3D on Windows XP or Windows Server 2003.
-However, if the app implements an alternative renderer that uses the Direct3D 10 or Direct3D 11 APIs, the Graphics Debugger can be used to diagnose problems with the use of those APIs.
+Because the Graphics Debugger doesn't support the Direct3D 9 API, it can't be used to debug apps that use Direct3D on Windows XP or Windows Server 2003.
+However, if the app implements an alternative renderer based on Direct3D 10 or Direct3D 11 APIs, you can use the Graphics Debugger to diagnose problems.

-By default, the Windows XP toolset does not compile HLSL source code files.
+The Windows XP toolset doesn't compile HLSL source code files by default.
 To compile HLSL files, download and install the June 2010 DirectX SDK, and then set the project's VC directories to include it.
 For more information, see the "DirectX SDK Does Not Register Include/Library Paths with Visual Studio 2010" section of the June 2010 DirectX SDK download page.